Rural votes, old traumas drive India's WTO brinkmanship

 Modi's government demanded a halt to a globally agreed timetable on new customs rules and said a permanent agreement on food stockpiling and subsidies must be in place at the same time, well ahead of a 2017 target agreed last December in Bali.

-Critics say the brinkmanship threatens a deal that could add a trillion dollars to global wealth and create 21 million jobs.
+Critics say India's brinkmanship threatens a deal that could add a trillion dollars to global prosperity and create 21 million jobs.

-With a key deadline on Thursday looking increasingly tricky, Modi risks alienating allies including the United States, whose top diplomat John Kerry is due in New Delhi on Wednesday for talks that will be held in the shadow of the dispute.
+With a key deadline on Thursday looking increasingly tricky, Modi risks alienating allies including the United States, whose top envoy John Kerry is due in New Delhi on Wednesday for talks that will be in the shadow of the row.

-"We understand that a new government in office for fewer than 100 days is eager to evaluate any previous agreement and assure their electorate they are doing the right thing," Diane Farrell, acting president of the U.S.-India Business Council told Reuters.

-"At the same time, we have a high degree of hope that they will work with the WTO to find the appropriate accommodations … in order to sign on an agreement to the treaty," she said.

 ASSERTIVE INDIA

-But the gambit is paying off at home, where the opposition, industry chambers and many economists have welcomed India asserting itself more on the international stage.
+But the gambit is paying off at home where the opposition, industry chambers and many economists welcome India asserting itself more on the international stage.

-But India has not formally raised the inflation-adjustment idea since the Bali summit in December.

-India provides subsidized fertilizer and seeds to farmers and buys wheat and rice from them at fixed prices to boost output, build stocks for welfare plans and meet any emergency.
+India provides subsidised fertiliser and seeds to farmers and buys wheat and rice from them at fixed prices to boost output, build stocks for welfare plans and meet any emergency.

-The incentives, coupled with good rains in recent years, have sent output soaring and state warehouses are overflowing.
+The incentives, coupled with good rains over the past few years, have sent output soaring and state warehouses overflowing.

-As of July 1, India had 21.2 million tonnes of rice and 39.8 million tonnes of wheat stockpiled, more than double the respective buffer norms.
+As of July 1, India had 21.2 million tonnes of rice and 39.8 million tonnes of wheat stockpiles, more than double the respective buffer norms.

-Yet India is determined to hold on to these vast reserves, partly due to painful memories of dependence on U.S. food aid in the 1960s.
-Also, as recently as 2006, India's surpluses vanished after two years of drought and it was forced to import grains, sending global food prices rocketing.
+Yet New Delhi is determined to hold on to these vast reserves, partly because of painful memories of dependence on U.S. food aid in the 1960s.
+Furthermore, as recently as 2006, India's surpluses vanished after two years of drought and it was forced to import grains, sending global food prices rocketing.

 Monsoon rains are expected to be below average this year.